Things to consider when visiting Castle Combe Circuit

 There are no cash machines available on site, however the circuit office and many of the vendors will accept card payments.

 Castle Combe Circuit operates under strict noise management due to local planning constraints.
 These limits vary according to the event, please see event 'Common Questions' for more information

-Located in the paddock, the shop sells performance parts for racing.
+Merlin Motorsport is located in the paddock, the shop sells performance parts for racing.

 MEDIA & PHOTOGRAPHY:

 Media Accreditation - Please contact firstname.lastname@example.org for a form and other enquiries.

 With the exception of assistance dogs, no animals are admitted on days when the race circuit is in use.
 May we ask that, where possible, all Assistance dogs have formal identification in the form of a white harness. organisation specific branded dog jackets, lead slips or ID tags on the dog's collar.
 Assistance dog users should be able to provide a yellow ADUK branded ID book.
 For more information, please visit www.assistancedogs.org.uk